alexdevero/alex-devero-blog/__drafts__/draft--values-references.md

 At this moment, the stack will now contain two values, one for each variable.
 It doesn't matter that both values are the same.
 Nor does it matter that you created the second variable from the first.
 For JavaScript, these are two separate entities.
 These two variables have no relationship with each other.

 This is also why you can safely work with each of these variables as you want.
-Why you can change one variable without changing the other.
+It is why you can change one variable without changing the other.

 ```JavaScript
 // Create a variable and assign it